PARACLETE CHRISTIAN SERVICE 2019-20

-*** TRANSFER STUDENTS – need to meet with Mr. Gavel in Room A6 (Trailers) to discuss expectations
+*** TRANSFER STUDENTS – need to meet with your religion teacher to discuss expectations.

 Projects or hours may be indirect or direct service.

 50% of projects or hours are expected & preferred to be direct service (face-to-face service with the recipient).

-Your religion teacher may be a source of ideas and information, but all Christian Service activities need approval from Mr. Gavel (Room A6 Trailers)
+Your religion teacher may be a source of ideas and information and you will need approval from him or her for your particular project.

-OVERVIEW à If your activity falls into one of the following themes and/or the following specific categories it will probably be accepted/
+OVERVIEW If your activity falls into one of the following themes and/or the following specific categories it will probably be accepted.

-THEME # 1 CHURCH à Many organizations have a minimum age of 16 for volunteers.
+THEME # 1 CHURCH Many organizations have a minimum age of 16 for volunteers.
 Freshmen and Sophomores are encouraged to visit your parish or church as the best place to start.
 Most parishes/churches have their own outreaches to the poor, the homeless, the elderly and children.
 This way you represent your parish/church and school at the same time.
 If you are not affiliated with a particular parish/church see Mr. Gavel to discuss opportunities.

-THEME # 2 FAMILY à This may be the most difficult type of activity to find (reminder look at page 1).
+THEME # 2 FAMILY This may be the most difficult type of activity to find (reminder look at page 1).
 If you provide service or care to a family member beyond “traditional” chores related to a family relationship OR you volunteer to assist with a Paraclete sponsored event.

-THEME # 3 COMMUNITY à Due to age restrictions, most community organizations are looking for Juniors and Seniors to volunteer.
+THEME # 3 COMMUNITY Due to age restrictions, most community organizations are looking for Juniors and Seniors to volunteer.
 You provide service to a noon-religious organization in the Antelope Valley Community that provide services to people who need a Corporal or Spiritual Work of Mercy.